joeyjoey1234/Pterodactyl_Crash_Alerts/README.md

 # Pterodactyl_Crash_Alerts

-Make proper edits to Main.py to fit your mailer system, current config is for mailgun
+Make proper edits to Main.py to fit your mailer system, current config is for mailgun using requests
 ### make and
 mkdir /opt/log_auditor/